resulturan/resulturan/README.md

 - 👋 Hi, I’m Resul TURAN
-- 👀 I’m interested in web development projects
-- 🌱 I’m currently working with Typescript and React
+- 🌱 I’m currently working as FrontEnd Developer with Typescript and React
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... rturan29@gmail.com

 <!---